 Found 140 - 150 results of 182 programs matching keyword " science activities"

+Explore how Mars’s gravity and geology would affect rock climbers, with the Exploratorium's Dr. Paul Doherty.
+How old would you be on Mars?
+Learn how time passes on Mars by exploring its calendar and seasons.
 Find out what sunsets look like on Mars and what makes the red planet red with images taken by the MERs’ cameras Come to the Exploratorium and see the first images from the Mars Rover Spirit.
 Learn about the Mars missions and the tools used to explore Mars.

 See an 8 minute video of the planet Mars from the James Lick Observatory telescope!
 Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
 In this zany competition teachers will have ten minutes to create a science activity.
 This week's secret ingredient-water!
 Dr. Francis Collins is the Director of the National Human Genome Research Institute, which is responsible for coordinating the government-sponsored effort to map and sequence the entire human genome, considered by many as one of the most important scientific undertakings of our time.
 Dr. Collins is a physician and geneticist whose own work led to the identification of the genes for cystic fibrosis, neurofibromatosis, and Huntington's disease.
 In this Webcast, Dr. Collins explains the different strategies for finding disease genes, the competition between public and private efforts to decode the human genome, and the next steps for the Human Genome Project, now that the first accurate gene maps have been created.
-Dr. Carol Greider is a professor of molecular biology and genetics at Johns Hopkins University.
-She worked with molecular biologist Elizabeth Blackburn to discover the role of telomeres—segments of DNA that protect and stabilize the ends of chromosomes.
-Dr. Greider tells us about her work and shares her thoughts about the importance of mentors for women in science.
-Dr. Bruce Stillman is the Director of Cold Spring Harbor Laboratory, a position he inherited from James Watson in 1994.
-He continues his own research at the lab on DNA replication.
-In this program, Dr. Stillman describes the unique culture of science at CSHL, explores future directions of research, and tells us what he learned as an administrator for Dr. Watson.
-Learn how sparkling wine is made, what makes it different from still wine, and where all those little bubbles come from!
-We reveal how to open a bottle without touching the cork, as well as the best way to keep the bubbles in the bubbly.
-Join our special guests, Stanford chemistry professor Dick Zare, and French enologist Michel Salgues, winemaker at Roederer Estates in California, as we explore the science of tiny bubbles.
-Why does a turkey continue to cook after it is out of the oven?
-How can you be sure to thoroughly cook the dark meat without drying out the white meat?
-Is stuffing really a good idea?
-Join us as we talk turkey with food expert and author Harold McGee.
-Discover why temperature is critical, and investigate different cooking methods: roasting, deep frying, barbecuing, and smoking.
-Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
-In this zany competition teachers will have ten minutes to create a science activity.
-This week’s “secret” ingredient: Eggs!